Reps mull pay-per-view, price reduction for DSTV, others

 According to the recommendation, our extant laws that moderate operations in the industry is to be fine-tuned to meet the 21st- century regulatory laws of the industry that is dynamic as the entertainment industry.

-The House noted that the commission that had the power to license and regulate the activities of service providers must also has the power to moderate in the protection of consumers.
+The House noted that the commission that had the power to license and regulate the activities of service providers must also have the power to moderate in the protection of consumers.

 The House stated that there was little or nothing a regulator could do if he was handicapped by laws that were not properly tailored to the needs of the society.